 What filling you prefer for the hot pockets is entirely up to you.
 Just like many other leftover dishes, this hot pocket is very versatile.
 I decided to stuff mine with stuffing, turkey soaked in gravy, and cranberry sauce.
 Green bean casserole, mashed potatoes, and wild rice stuffing would all work great as well.

-When rolling out the pie dough, make sure it is fully defrosted otherwise, the dough will crack.
+Fully defrost the pie dough and roll it out.
 You can be creative and shape the hot pockets into circles or into half-moons to create an empanada-like shape.

 I stuffed my hot pockets with the fillings, but once baked, the fillings will flatten out.